AndrewMurtagh/ninja-slicer/README.md

 - Run slicer as library instead of through CMD line
 - Process slicing jobs in the background instead
 - Update `canSlice` correctly
+- Hover over model in sidebar should highlight it in the build space

 ## Notice